charliewright/charlie-march16/README.md

 ```

 Rather than writing an `if` statement and increasing the complexity of the code by adding another code path with indentation and curly brackets `{`, I can optionally chain off the `oldOrders` object.

-This results in more readable code, and hopefully fewer "cannot access X of undefined" errors.
+The ? operator results in more readable code, and hopefully fewer "cannot access X of undefined" errors.

 ### How would you track down a performance issue in production?
 Have you ever had to do this?

 Google chrome has a great tool for frontend performance profiling.
 It is possible to use the [js profiler](https://developers.google.com/web/tools/chrome-devtools/rendering-tools/) to track down bottlenecks when executing JavaScript and rendering DOM.

-It is sometimes difficult to make sense of the profiler in production if your JavaScript bundle is minified.
+If your JavaScript bundle is minified it is difficult to make sense of the profiler in production.

 Ideally, when tracking down a performance issue I would be able to replicate the issue locally.
-Sometimes you might need to use a [faker](https://github.com/marak/Faker.js/) to stress-test and replicate the performance bottleneck.
+Sometimes you might need to use a [faker](https://github.com/marak/Faker.js/) or an artificial environment to stress-test and replicate a performance bottleneck.

-Once I have the performance issue locally, I like to use `console.time()` calls while progressively commenting out code to track down the offending line/component.
+Once I reproduce the performance issue locally, I like to use `console.time()` calls while progressively commenting out code to track down the offending line/component.
 I call this method "binary search debugging".

 I have had to track down production issues before.
 At a previous company, we had shipped an angular data table component that would lag and hang the browser if there were too many rows.
-I was able to isolate the bug to an input form that we were initializing for each row - meaning that our page had hundreds of `angular watchers`.
-I fixed this by initializing the edit form only when clicking on the cell in question.
+I was able to isolate the bug to an `<input>` form that we were initializing for each row - meaning that our page had hundreds of `angular watchers`.

+I fixed the bug by initializing the `<input>` form only when clicking on the cell in question.

 ### Can you describe common security concerns to consider for a frontend developer?

-Frontend developers certainly need to be concerned about Cross-Site-Scripting (XSS) vulnerabilities.
+Frontend developers need to be concerned about Cross-Site-Scripting (XSS) vulnerabilities.

 In simple terms, agents with malicious intent might persist data into a Web Application that causes a harmful script to be executed on another client's browser.